Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Discussion

 \subsection{Satellite influence on the spin-up}

 Early idealised simulations demonstrated that interactions with satellites can profoundly perturb stellar discs, generating transient warps, flares, asymmetries, vertical and radial heating, and even the erosion of disc-like orbits \citep[e.g.][]{quinn1993, velazquez1999, kazantzidis2009, martig2014}.
 Already in these early studies, the formation of thick discs was attributed to the action of satellite encounters.
 The degree of disc heating was shown to depend on the properties of the infalling system, with massive, singular mergers being more efficient at disrupting discs than a series of smaller ones, and with prograde orbits typically imparting the strongest effects \citep[see][]{kazantzidis2009}.
-In particular, \citet{martig2014} linked even relatively minor mergers (mass ratios as low as 1:15) to sharp step-like changes in the age-velocity dispersion relation.
-These behaviours are now confirmed in fully cosmological simulations \citep[e.g.][]{house2011, hu2018, grand2020, chandra2024, semenov2024}.
+In particular, \citet{martig2014} linked even relatively minor mergers (relative stellar mass ratios as low as $1:15$, which is even lower than the equivalent total mass ratios shown in this work) to sharp step-like changes in the age-velocity dispersion relation.
+These behaviours are now confirmed in fully cosmological simulations \citep[e.g.][]{house2011, hu2018, grand2020, McCluskey2024, chandra2024, semenov2024}.

 The impact of the GSE is expected to have been at least partially responsible for creating the hotter kinematics and vertically extended geometry of the thick disc \citep{helmi2018, grand2020, ciuca2024}.
 Then, it stands to reason that the GSE would have also impacted the rotational velocities and orbits of those stars.
 This would affect the inferred spin-up of the disc as measured by the $z=0$ kinematics, as we have shown in Section~\ref{sec:kinematics}.
 Therefore, any interpretation of the spin-up should be mindful that it does not necessarily represent the original timing.